CodeSlicing/pure-swift-ui/Assets/Docs/LayoutGuides/layout-guides.md

 <img src="triangle-animated-all-demo.gif"  style="padding: 10px" width="300px"/>
 </p>

 Both the rotation and scaling versions allow you to specify an anchor point for the transform so there really is a lot of flexibility in the effect you want to create.
+It's also worth mentioning that since the transformations are just decorators for other layout guides, there is very little performance penalty involved in utilizing them as much as you like.

 ## Layout Guide Properties